rems-project/sail/INSTALL.md

 opam switch create 4.06.1
 ```

-Then set up the environment for the OCaml we just installed:
+Then set up the environment for the OCaml we just installed (note that older versions of opam suggest backticks instead of `$(...)`, but it makes no difference):
 ```
-eval `opam config env`
+eval $(opam config env)
 ```
 Add our local opam repo:
 ```